6 Harvest Alternatives (Free & Paid) for 2026

 Why choose QuickBooks Time over Harvest?

 The main advantage of using QuickBooks Time is that it forms part of the QuickBooks ecosystem.
-That means you don’t have to mess about with complicated integrations for payroll or accounting purposes.
+That means no complicated integrations for payroll or accounting purposes.

 Although Harvest has a decent invoicing tool, it pales in comparison to what QuickBooks can offer in this respect.